-My new novel, Petra, is coming in September, 2020.
-Pre-order the paperback from Indigo or Amazon or the ebook from Kobo or Amazon.
+My new novel, Petra, is available now.
+Buy the paperback from Indigo or Amazon or the ebook from Kobo or Amazon.
 For a personalized copy, contact Main Street Book Warehouse in Vancouver.
 Email them or call +1 (604) 879-7737.

 “Petra is a masterpiece – a fierce, humane and powerful novel for our times.
 Shaena Lambert brings to life the nearly forgotten revolutionary, Petra Kelly, and the circle of activists who transformed environmental and global politics.
 Petra, the story of generations reckoning with history, sex, the land, guilt, and our troubled future, is at every moment personal and political.
 What does it mean to remake not only the world but one another, what if our inner morality is riddled with falsehoods, why do we harm in the name of love?
 Spell-binding and shattering, Petra is a tour de force – a haunting and a courageous awakening.”

 —Madeleine Thien, Giller-award winning author of Do Not Say We Have Nothing, and Dogs at the Perimeter.

 “Petra by Shaena Lambert is a miracle of a novel, fully imagined and exquisitely written.
 Petra Kelly herself is incandescent on its pages, as she was in the world.
 I read her story with deep appreciation for the light it casts on the global fix we’re in.”

 —Joan Thomas, Governor General’s award winning author of Five Wives and The Opening Sky.

 “Petra is a brilliantly realized and compelling novel.
 Shaena Lambert raises historical questions that haunt us all: What is our obligation to the past?
 And can we build a brighter future by cutting ourselves off from its dark shadow?”

 —Wayne Grady, author of Up From Freedom and Emancipation Day